Extended-Object-Detection-ROS/extended_object_detection/README.md

 # Extended Object Detection
-Extended Object Detection has ample opportunities for describing objects for detection in the video image.
+Extended Object Detection is an ROS package and has ample opportunities for describing objects for detection in the video image.
  - Author: Moscowsky Anton \<moscowskyad AT gmail DOT com\>
  - Wiki on english: in progress
  - Wiki on russian: https://github.com/Extended-Object-Detection-ROS/extended_object_detection/wiki